-'''

-VERIFIED

-PETITION

-OF
+VERIFIED PETITION OF INDIANAPOLIS)

-INDIANAPOLIS

-POWER & LIGHT COMPANY D/B/A AES
+POWER & LIGHT COMPANY D/B/A AES)

-INDIANA ("AES INDIANA") FOR (1) ISSUANCE
+INDIANA ("AES INDIANA") FOR (1) ISSUANCE)

-TO AES INDIANA OF A CERTIFICATE OF
+TO AES INDIANA OF A CERTIFICATE OF)

-PUBLIC CONVENIENCE AND NECESSITY FOR
+PUBLIC CONVENIENCE AND NECESSITY FOR)

-THE ACQUISITION AND DEVELOPMENT BY A
+THE ACQUISITION AND DEVELOPMENT BY A)

-WHOLLY OWNED AES INDIANA SUBSIDIARY
+WHOLLY OWNED AES INDIANA SUBSIDIARY)

-OF A SOLAR POWER GENERATING FACILITY
+OF A SOLAR POWER GENERATING FACILITY)

-AND BATTERY ENERGY STORAGE SYSTEM
+AND BATTERY ENERGY STORAGE SYSTEM)

-PROJECT TO BE KNOWN AS THE CROSSVINE
+PROJECT TO BE KNOWN AS THE CROSSVINE)

-PROJECT ("THE CROSSVINE PROJECT"); (2)
+PROJECT ("THE CROSSVINE PROJECT"); (2))

-APPROVAL OF THE CROSSVINE PROJECT,
+APPROVAL OF THE CROSSVINE PROJECT,)

-INCLUDING A JOINT VENTURE STRUCTURE
+INCLUDING A JOINT VENTURE STRUCTURE)

-BETWEEN AN AES INDIANA SUBSIDIARY AND
+BETWEEN AN AES INDIANA SUBSIDIARY AND)

-ONE OR MORE TAX EQUITY PARTNERS AND A
+ONE OR MORE TAX EQUITY PARTNERS AND A)

-CAUSE NO. \underline{46113}

-CONTRACT FOR DIFFERENCES BETWEEN AES
+CONTRACT FOR DIFFERENCES BETWEEN AES) (CAUSE NO. 46113

-INDIANA AND THE PROJECT COMPANY THAT
+INDIANA AND THE PROJECT COMPANY THAT)

-)

-HOLDS

-AND

-OPERATES

-THE
+HOLDS AND OPERATES THE SOLAR)

-SOLAR

-GENERATION AND STORAGE ASSETS, AS A
+GENERATION AND STORAGE ASSETS, AS A)

-CLEAN ENERGY PROJECT AND ASSOCIATED
+CLEAN ENERGY PROJECT AND ASSOCIATED)

 TIMELY COST RECOVERY UNDER IND.
-CODE §
+CODE §)

-8-1-8.8-11; (3) APPROVAL OF ACCOUNTING AND
+8-1-8.8-11; (3) APPROVAL OF ACCOUNTING AND)

-RATEMAKING

-FOR

-THE
+RATEMAKING FOR THE CROSSVINE)

-CROSSVINE

-PROJECT, INCLUDING AN ALTERNATIVE
+PROJECT, INCLUDING AN ALTERNATIVE)

 REGULATORY PLAN UNDER IND.
-CODE § 8-1-
+CODE § 8-1-)

-2.5-6

-TO

-FACILITATE

-AES
+2.5-6 TO FACILITATE AES INDIANA'S)

-INDIANA'S

-INVESTMENT IN THE CROSSVINE PROJECT
+INVESTMENT IN THE CROSSVINE PROJECT)

-THROUGH A JOINT VENTURE; AND (4) TO THE
+THROUGH A JOINT VENTURE; AND (4) TO THE)

-EXTENT NECESSARY, ISSUANCE OF
+EXTENT NECESSARY, ISSUANCE OF AN)

 ORDER PURSUANT TO IND.
-CODE § 8-1-2.5-5
+CODE § 8-1-2.5-5 ,

-DECLINING TO EXERCISE JURISDICTION
+DECLINING TO EXERCISE JURISDICTION)

+/

-OVER THE JOINT VENTURE, INCLUDING THE
+OVER THE JOINT VENTURE, INCLUDING THE)

-PROJECT COMPANY, AS A PUBLIC UTILITY.

-'''
+))

-SUBMISSION OF DIRECT TESTIMONY OF GUSTAVO GARAVAGLIS
+SUBMISSION OF REVISED DIRECT TESTIMONY OF GUSTAVO GARAVAGLIA

-Petitioner Indianapolis Power & Light Company d/b/a AES Indiana ("Petitioner" or "AES Indiana"), by counsel, hereby submits the direct testimony and attachment of Gustavo Garavaglis.
+Petitioner Indianapolis Power & Light Company d/b/a AES Indiana ("Petitioner" or "AES page of his testimony.

+Indiana"), by counsel, hereby submits the revised direct testimony and attachment of Gustavo